Chriismorph/Auto-Def/README.md

 > [!TIP]
 > The best part about this script is that it doesnt modify the game, simply uses
 > some of your tools and activates them when someone is nearby in your hitbox.
-> The only "evil" part of this script is the fact it does an sort of macro.
+> The only `evil` part of this script is the fact it does an sort of macro.
 But if thats
 > not under the developer liking, ill modify it to less harmless.

 > [!CAUTION]